-- There are 10 types of reasons why a license mechanism are used by Governments - Regulating Provision of an Essential Public Service - Expansion of Networks and Services and Other Universal Service Objectives - - Network roll-out and service coverage obligations are often included in licenses. - Privatization or Commercialization - Regulating Market Structure - -Measures to increase competition but also to limit market access. - Establishing a Competition Framework - Allocation of Scarce Resources
+- Governments use a license mechanism for ten reasons - Regulating Provision of an Essential Public Service - Expansion of Networks and Services and Other Universal Service Objectives - - Network roll-out and service coverage obligations are often included in licenses. - Privatization or Commercialization - Regulating Market Structure --- - -Measures to increase competition but also to limit market access. - Establishing a Competition Framework - Allocation of Scarce Resources